choria-io/website/docs/content/deployment/broker/_index.md

   * Handles 50 000 MCollective connections per node - can be increased with a custom build
   * Supports clustering on a LAN using a Full Mesh
   * Expose extensive Prometheus.io compatible metrics
-  * Distributed for RedHat 5, 6 and 7, Debian Stretch and Ubuntu Xenial or Bionic
+  * Distributed for RedHat, Debian and Ubuntu
-  * Includes advanced features like [Federation](../../federation) and Protocol Adapters.
+  * Includes advanced features like [Federation](../../federation) and [Protocol Adapters](../../adapters).

 ## Prerequisites

  * The Broker must be managed by Puppet and have certs signed by your CA
- * The Brokers must run RedHat 5, 6 or 7, Ubuntu Xenial, Ubuntu Bionic or Debian Stretch
+ * The Brokers must run RedHat 7 or 8, recent Ubuntu or recent Debian
  * You need to ensure port `4222` is reachable from all your Puppet nodes to all the Choria Broker servers
  * You need to ensure that in a clustered environment port `4223` is reachable between all the Choria Broker servers

-{{% notice tip %}}
-If you previously used the NATS broker, update [choria/nats](https://forge.puppet.com/choria/nats) to version 0.3.1 and specify `ensure => absent` to remove it before using Choria Network Broker, or use different ports and run both during transition.
-{{% /notice %}}

 ## Single or multiple nodes

 The decision to run multiple nodes is about availability and scale.
 As mentioned the Choria Network Brokers can easily handle large numbers of nodes on a single broker, if this is your first deployment there is no reason right now to think about a cluster of brokers.
 As you'll see configuring a cluster is very easy and easily done later.

-If you choose to do 1 only keep it simple and install it on your Puppet Master.
+If you choose to do 1 only keep it simple and install it on your Puppet Server.
 This removes the need to configure DNS (the next section) and gets you going ready to explore the possibilities quickly, you can easily later add servers.

 A Broker with 10 000 connected nodes consume around 300MB RSS.

 ## Federated or Single Cluster

 As the Choria Network Broker only support a Full Mesh architecture it is not a good idea to run one single large globally distributed Choria Network Broker cluster.
-Choria supports Federating many small MCollectives together to facilitate geographic deployments.
+Choria supports Federating many small collectives together to facilitate geographic deployments.
 Federation would also make sense if you are in one location but have many thousands of nodes.

-As before if you're getting started you should focus on deploying a single location and familiarising yourself with Choria and MCollective.
+As before if you're getting started you should focus on deploying a single location and familiarising yourself with Choria.
 Should you then choose to go ahead review the [Federation](../../federation) section of the documentation.
 Deploying Federation is easy but you need to understand a bit more architecturally and it has additional monitoring utilities which are best covered seperately.

 ## Package Repos